Creatine is a widely used and well-researched compound for bodybuilding.

 Q: Which sort of creatine is the most effective?

 A: The most common form of creatine on the market right now is creatine monohydrate.
 In choosing the finest supplements, those that employ creatine anhydrous, a refined form of creatine, are preferred.
 For maximum absorption, premium creatine supplements include three to five different forms of creatine.
+But most creatine supplementation contains pure creatine monohydrate.

 Q: How many different kinds of creatine are there?

 A: Seven types of creatine are available, and they have been briefly discussed in this review.
+Every type of creatine comes with similar benefits.

 Q: Does creatine have any negative effects on health?